 Hen Harrier Days have grown and evolved over the years and will continue to do so.
 In 2021 we introduced our first spring event, following a first online event in August 2020.
 Forced on us by the coronavirus pandemic, Hen Harrier Day Online was a huge success.
 Sadly there were no on-the-ground events that year but we learned much and our future plans now aim to build synergy between online and on-the-ground events.

-Many people and organisations have contributed to helping our locally inspired events along.
-Birders Against Wildlife Crime did much good behind the scenes work in the early years, with Hen Harrier Action now taking over that role.
+Many people and organisations have contributed to helping our events along.
 Artists, writers, young people, researchers, politicians and the police have all contributed.
 We want to continue to build this diversity so that everyone who loves nature and wants a better environment for our children can join in.
-Meanwhile, here’s a brief history:
+Below is a brief look back over the years.

 2014 The first year, now with near-mythic status.
 Hurricane Bertha arrived at the Upper Derwent Valley at the same time as us.
 It was very, very wet!
 But it was a great event and many of the 'sodden 570' have been to a Hen Harrier Day every year since.
 One memory is of a representative (equally wet) of the Moorland Association videoing the whole thing.
 Evidently we were worthy of their attention even then.
 There were other spontaneously organised events that year too, in Lancashire, Northumberland and Dorset.